Can Kidney Disease be Cured?

 For appropriate candidates with end-stage kidney disease, a kidney transplant provides the most hopeful prospect of a near-normal life.
 It does involve a compatible donor and an ongoing regimen of drugs to maintain organ function.

 Chronic kidney disease cannot currently be cured, but it can be managed with lifestyle changes, medications, dialysis, or transplantation.
 Acute kidney injury is often reversible if treated promptly.
-Exciting research in stem cells, regenerative medicine, and gene therapy may one day provide a cure.
+While experimental research is ongoing in regenerative and gene-based therapies, these approaches are not currently established treatments for kidney disease.

 Also Read: